DS4PS/ms-prog-eval-data-analytics/index.md

 title: Syllabus

 index:
-    title: Online Master of Science in Program Evaluation and Data Analytics
+    title: Master of Science in Program Evaluation and Data Analytics
-    image: data-analytics.png
+    image: city.svg
     subtitle: This tools-based degree prepares you for a career that spans the public, nonprofit and private sectors using data-driven and evidence-based approaches to social impact.

 info: